 While we usually associate the warrior ethos with those who are trained to fight, how many stories have we heard or read about where a father woke up in the middle of the night and found intruders in their home?
 The instinct for self-preservation was there.
 Yet, that was quickly overcome by his love and concern for his family and he willingly laid his own life on the line to try and protect his loved ones.
 One of the basic tenants of this way of thinking is that of overriding care and love for one’s comrades.
 The professional soldier does not hold the monopoly on this way of thinking.

 Plutarch asked, “Why do the Spartans punish with a fine the warrior who loses his helmet or spear but punish with death the warrior who loses his shield?”
 Because helmet and spear are carried for the protection of the individual alone, but the shield protects every man in the line.

 If you have ever wondered why some people are wired to be warriors and others are not, this book provides some answers.
 Pressfield, a United States Marine himself when he was younger, is not just writing about concepts.
 These are also things that he has lived.
 As a writer of historical war novels, he has also explored the warrior ethos from a variety of angles.
 This book will help the reader better understand what makes a warrior tick.
 It might also wake up the latent warrior that is inside each of us.

-Annie and I are serving the Lord in the US and Brazil.
+Annie and I are serving the Lord in the US and South America.
 We are training leaders and helping plant churches.
 We would love to have you on our team!
 Here is the link if you would like to be a part!
 Obrigado!